 Registration is first-come, first-served.
 Teachers enrolling students are required to volunteer a full half-day the ‘day of’ Scale Olympics.
 Teachers unable to volunteer should not register students.
 No substitutes.

 SCALE OLYMPICS HANDBOOK

-To download the 2016 Scale Olympics Handbook click on the link below:
+To download the 2018 Scale Olympics Handbook click HERE

 To download the Copyright Representation and Indemnification Agreement for Use of Downloaded/Computer-Generated Music (see Transposition) click HERE

 Judges Training Sessions – required for all judges.

 Thursday, September 20, 10:00am-12:00pm

 Friday, September 21, 10:00 am-12:00pm